Road to Ruin (Ramones album): Conception

 After the band's previous album Rocket to Russia saw poor album sales, drummer Tommy Ramone left his performing position to focus primarily on producing for the band.
 After Tommy suggested they search for a new drummer, they began looking in New York City based clubs.
 While at CBGBs, Ramones bassist Dee Dee Ramone approached Marc Bell (Marky Ramone) – who was his friend and had previously been the drummer in Richard Hell and the Voidoids – asking him if he was interested in joining the Ramones.
 A month after this encounter, manager Danny Fields formally asked Marky to audition for the band.
 Around twenty others auditioned to be the drummer, though Johnny, Joey and Dee Dee wanted to hire Marky after his performances of "I Don't Care" and "Sheena Is a Punk Rocker".
 Marky stayed close to Tommy's straightforward technique, with a bit more technical sophistication.

 Three weeks after Marky joined the band, the Ramones began recording Road to Ruin in Midtown Manhattan at Mediasound Studios, the premises of a former Episcopalian Church.
 Album engineer Ed Stasium explained the recording process: "After Tommy left the band, we went straight into working on the Road to Ruin album with Marky Ramone.
 We rehearsed with Marky, just getting it down.
 Then we went into the studio, recorded, and mixed the record at Media Sound.
 We spent a lot of money, and the entire summer, on Road to Ruin."
-Music critic John Young of Rolling Stone called the album's production "clean and simple", but pointed out that the track "Bad Brain" contained "funny noises" suggested by the producers in between drum beats, which prevents the song from having the humorous asperity that was intended.
+Music critic Charles Young of Rolling Stone called the album's production "clean and simple", but pointed out that the track "Bad Brain" contained "funny noises" suggested by the producers in between drum beats, which prevents the song from having the humorous asperity that was intended.

 The artwork's concept was originated by Ramones fan Gus MacDonald, who illustrated the members performing with a lobster claw coming out of an amplifier and a snake around their feet.
 Following the drawing's completion, MacDonald sent it to the band and they decided to make it their Road to Ruin album cover.
 This sketch did, however, include original drummer Tommy, so the drawing had to be modified to depict Marky instead.
 This alteration was undertaken by artist John Holmstrom, a Punk magazine associate and designer.